Advertisement

 The term “inflation” is the technical way of describing the rate at which prices are rising.
 But what does it actually mean and how does it impact your life?
 If you’ve noticed the cost of a bunch of bananas or a pack of loo rolls is still getting more expensive and your household bills are still expensive, that’s because inflation was high for, well, far too long.
 And prices are still rising.

 The higher the inflation rate, the faster your bills increase.
-The inflation rate of 2.5% in December 2024 means prices have risen by 2.5% on average in comparison to December 2023.
+The inflation rate of 3.6% in June 2025 means prices rose by 3.6% on average in comparison to June 2024.
 Prices are still increasing and will continue to as long as inflation is in positive figures.

 If you want to see just how much more expensive your shopping basket is going to be as a result of inflation, you could use a price comparison website like Trolley.
 It has a grocery price index with data showing how much all your basic supermarket items have increased in recent months.